Super League fiasco leaves 'dirty dozen' facing punishment

-Football's most powerful clubs faced mounting calls for reprisals over the European Super League fiasco on Thursday, as the rebel competition's boss insisted it was merely "on standby" despite nine teams pulling out.
+Football's most powerful clubs faced mounting calls for reprisals over the European Super League fiasco on Thursday, although UEFA president Aleksander Ceferin said next week's Champions League semi-finals were unlikely to be affected.

 Super League fiasco leaves 'dirty dozen' facing punishment